emilyqi01/Birds_locates_shiny_app/README.md

    - Execute `bird_selection.R` to select the five most popular birds observed in the dataset.
    - This script further processes the data to include taxon names, specific locations (latitude, longitude, and elevation), and associates images of the birds.
    - It stores the final cleaned dataset as `selected_bird.csv` in the `data/derived` folder.

-Why Images Work in www Directory
-Automatic Linking: Files in the www directory are directly accessible through relative paths, and the server expects static resources to be placed here.
-Root Path: When you link to files using a relative path like img src='your_image.png', it references the root path as www.
-Why Images May Not Work Outside www
-Access Restrictions: The Shiny server does not automatically serve files outside of the www directory for security reasons.
-Invalid Path: Files outside www need explicit file path references, which the server does not handle directly in a web-accessible way.
+### Step 12: Run the app
+   - Directly to the `server.R` or `ui.R` and run the app.
 ---

+## Some special directory
+- the www directory
+It stores the dashboard style file in `style.css`, downloarded pictures and audio utilized in the app.
+Using www directory is because files in the www directory are directly accessible through relative paths, and the server expects static resources to be placed here.
+When we link to files using a relative path like img src='your_image.png', it references the root path as www.
+- the texts directory
+Since I include many statitical analysis in my dashboard, the test are very long.
+It is convenient to write them first in txt file and then import to the ui and server.

 ## Data Sources